GuidesUser experience (UX)

 3. They promote a user-centered design

 A user flow ensures experiences that meet the user's needs.
-User flows force the product development team to consider the user's perspective.
+User flows force the team to consider the user's perspective.
 This leads to UX designers creating systems where users can complete transactions quickly and easily.

 When should you use user flows?